Company Registration Company Registration

 • Increased Regulatory Requirements

-Public limited firms have to follow more rules than private businesses.
+Public limited firms have to follow more rules than private businesses so its easy to make pvt ltd company registration.
 Additionally, the public limited corporation is required to have an annual general meeting where shareholders can cast votes on significant issues.

 • Ownership Problems